- Campus Life

 Although only the Governor can close the College, under this policy the College President has the authority to take the following actions:

 1. Delay or Cancel classes - When this decision is made, absences of non-instructional employees on such days must be charged against compensatory time, vacation accruals or personal leave.
 Classified (i.e., clerical, maintenance, janitorial and university police) employees are given five (5) personal days annually to be used for personal business, religious observance or emergency and severe weather situations.
 Classified employee absences due to emergencies or inclement weather should first be charged against personal leave.
 Professional employees, librarians and management confidential employees should first charge such absences against vacation or holiday compensatory time.

 2. Excuse reasonable tardiness - Without charge to leave credits when in the opinion of the President extraordinary situations or weather conditions affect the arrival time of a large group of employees.
 Full day absences, however, can never be excused without charge to leave credits or payroll adjustment.

 3. Authorize early departure of employees - With appropriate charges to leave accruals or payroll adjustment, when in the opinion of the President the situation warrants it or weather conditions could make transportation dangerous.

-4) Direct the early departure of employees - without charge to leave accruals or payroll adjustment, when in the opinion of the President and with the prior approval of the Governor’s Office of Employee Relations, the situation warrants it or the weather is severe enough to make travel dangerous.
+4. Direct the early departure of employees - Without charge to leave accruals or payroll adjustment, when in the opinion of the President and with the prior approval of the Governor's Office of Employee Relations, the situation warrants it or the weather is severe enough to make travel dangerous.
 This action is used rarely and in only the most extreme circumstances.
+It must be coordinated through the Human Resource Services Office

-1) The Vice President for Business Affairs and the Facilities Director are responsible for monitoring weather reports and weather conditions for the College.
-In the performance of these duties, they will consult with the United States Weather Bureau, state, local and county police, and the Chief of University Police to monitor the effect of storm conditions on transportation to, from and on campus.
+1. The Vice President for Administration (alternates: Executive Assistant to President or Facilities Director) in consultation with the Grounds Supervisor and the Emergency Management Director are responsible for monitoring weather reports and weather conditions for the College.
+In the performance of these duties, they will consult with the National Weather Service, state, local and county police, and the Chief of University Police to monitor the effect of storm conditions on transportation to, from and on campus.